cortex-lab/phy/docs/quickstart.md

 For a longer comparison, press `V` first.
 Merge View keeps the candidates staged while you continue exploring Similarity View.
 Its status shows exactly how many clusters `G` will merge.
-Press `V` again or close Merge View to cancel without changing the clustering.
-Reopening uses the same dock and restores its previous placement and size.
+After `G`, the merged result stays in Merge View as the blue reference so you can inspect it or add candidates for another merge.
+Press `V` to return to Normal mode before assigning the result to `good`, `mua`, or `noise`.
+Before the first commit, `V` or closing Merge View cancels without changing the clustering; afterward it exits with the latest merged result selected.
+Reopening uses the same dock and restores its previous placement and size. `Ctrl+Z` directly undoes the latest commit and restores its pre-merge workspace.

 If the Template GUI dataset includes an AIND/SpikeInterface format-version 2 `curation.json` with merge suggestions, use the persistent **Merge Propositions**